strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 flexible funding pool.
 The Episode Key is unique and stable for each episode at the level of the organisation.

 A unique identifier for an episode within the PMHC.
 Must be unique within an organisation and stable over time.

 Episode/Patient Outcome
 ^^^^^^^^^^^^^^^^^^^^^^^

 To be defined

 Episode Start Date
 ^^^^^^^^^^^^^^^^^^

 The date on which the client formally or statistically commences an episode of mental health care, expressed as DDMMYYYY.

 For Date fields, data must be recorded in compliance with the standard format used across the National Health Data Dictionary; specifically, dates must be of fixed 8 column width in the format DDMMYYYY, with leading zeros used when necessary to pad out a value.
 For instance, 13th March 2008 would appear as 13032008.

+:Notes:
+  This field will be derived from the first service event date.

 Estimated Date of Birth Flag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The date of birth estimate flag records whether or not the client's date of birth has been estimated.

 :Domain:
   :1: Date of birth is accurate
   :2: Date of birth is an estimate
   :8: Date of birth is a "dummy" date (ie, 09099999)
   :9: Accuracy of stated date of birth is not known

 Gender
 ^^^^^^